-The first issue of Young Justice introduces the Earth’s newest Green Lantern.
-Although she isn’t officially a member of the Green Lantern Corps (yet) it makes her the third new power ring wearer in six years and one of seven Earth heroes currently flinging green light.
-It can all get confusing.
-Now consider a new comic fan who’ll likely discover the Green Lantern Corps sometime in the next two years through the very probable introduction in the DCEU, as part of the Arrowverse, or in Krypton (and not to mention anyone who stumbles upon Ryan Reynolds in 2011’s Green Lantern film).
+In the official canon, Earth has eight members of the Green Lantern Corps.
+Even for a seasoned comic fan, it can all get confusing.
+Now consider a new comic fan who’ll likely discover the Green Lantern Corps sometime in the next two years through the very probable introduction in the DCEU, as part of the Arrowverse or possibly a separate HBOMax show (and not to mention anyone who stumbles upon Ryan Reynolds in 2011’s Green Lantern film).

-This is an attempt to clear up some of the confusion around the Earth’s Green Lanterns.
+This is an attempt to clear up some of that confusion around the Earth’s Green Lanterns.
+The most recent update was on February 14, 2021.
+Due to the events in Future State, I have moved Sojourner Mullein into the official canon.

 In 1959, DC Comics would, for the second time, reach into the Golden Age top hat, pull out a superhero name and powers concept, and reimagine the hero for the Silver Age.
 The first time was in 1956 when the comic company took the Golden Age concept of The Flash and reimagined that concept as Barry Allen.
 It was a huge hit, so three years later, in Showcase #22, the publisher would try again with the Green Lantern.